mmalenic/evlist/README.md

 just test
 ```

-This project uses [pre-commit] and [clang-tidy] should to lint code.
+This project uses [pre-commit] and [clang-tidy] to lint code.
 To format and lint the code run:

 ```sh
 just check